Complete 3-Day Singapore Itinerary – How to explore Singapore’s MUST SEE attractions in only 3 full days!

 And this concludes this 3 day Singapore Itinerary!
 Phew, that was a long one!
 Let’s just say, I am impressed if you made it this far.
 As you might have grasped, there is quite a lot to see and do in Singapore.
 And who would have thought that you can see that much in just three days?!

-Of course there is still more you could do in Singapore, there always is.
-However, with this itinerary you will manage to get a good overview of Singapore, see the most popular attractions and beyond!
-And if you decide to come back, you will know exactly what you wish to see more of and what not!
+Of course there is still more to see and do in Singapore, there always is.
+However, with this itinerary you will manage to get a good overview of Singapore, see the most popular attractions and a bit beyond!
+We hope we were able to give you better idea of how you can spend 3 wonderful days in Singapore.
+Happy Travels!

 Leave a Reply